kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - If a thread tries to lock a mutex that it's already locked, it'll enter into a waiting list for that mutex, which results in something called a deadlock
 - All processes and threads are unable to continue executing
 ### Reentrant Lock
 - There may be times when a program needs lock a mutex multiple times before unlocking it.
+In tha

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2OTI3NTQxOSwxMTY1MTEwODEsMTU5Mj
+eyJoaXN0b3J5IjpbMTI1MjkyMTI0NywyMDY5Mjc1NDE5LDExNj
-k0ODYxMywtNDI5NTYxNDk1LDcwOTY5Njc2MywtMTgxODgyMzUx
+UxMTA4MSwxNTkyOTQ4NjEzLC00Mjk1NjE0OTUsNzA5Njk2NzYz
-OSwtMTg3NTI4NzYyOCw3NzMwNDc1MTUsMjEwNDU2MTk5NSwxMz
+LC0xODE4ODIzNTE5LC0xODc1Mjg3NjI4LDc3MzA0NzUxNSwyMT
-Q1ODMwMDAxLDIxMjI5ODk4MzYsLTE0MDA4MTE5NTUsLTEzNDE3
+A0NTYxOTk1LDEzNDU4MzAwMDEsMjEyMjk4OTgzNiwtMTQwMDgx
-NzczNjksLTE1NDE4MzM4NzJdfQ==
+MTk1NSwtMTM0MTc3NzM2OSwtMTU0MTgzMzg3Ml19
 -->